-During 2019, we finalized our purchase price allocation for the ILG Acquisition and established a reserve of \$45 million for non-income tax issues related to Legacy-ILG.
-We expect that we will be indemnified for liabilities of \$13 million in connection with these non-income tax matters pursuant to a Tax Matters Agreement dated May 11, 2016 by and among Starwood Hotels & Resorts Worldwide, Inc. ("Starwood"), Vistana Signature Experiences, Inc. ("Vistana"), and Interval Leisure Group, Inc. ("Interval Leisure Group"), and consequently have recorded a corresponding indemnification asset.
+We finalized our purchase price accounting for the ILG Acquisition during 2019 and established a reserve for non-income tax issues related to Legacy-ILG.
+As of December 31, 2020, the balance of this reserve was \$46 million.
+We expect that we will be indemnified for liabilities of \$8 million in connection with these non-income tax matters pursuant to a Tax Matters Agreement dated May 11, 2016 by and among Starwood Hotels & Resorts Worldwide, Inc. ("Starwood"), Vistana Signature Experiences, Inc. ("Vistana"), and Interval Leisure Group, Inc. ("Interval Leisure Group"), and consequently have recorded a corresponding indemnification asset.